pnp/powershell/documentation/Get-PnPPlannerBucket.md

 ### -Group
-Specify the group id of group owning the plan.
+Specify the group id or name of the group owning the plan.

 ```yaml
 Type: PlannerGroupPipeBind